Trading in the short-term is more profitable that trading in the long term.

 What do all the above statements have in common?

-All of them are beliefs about the forex market.
+All of them are forex trading beliefs.
 All of them shape what we call the trading psychology of the person who holds the belief.

-Can you identify any belief that you subscribe to from the ones listed here?
+Can you identify any trading belief that you subscribe to from the ones listed here?

 I will let you into a secret about any kind of belief.